noxhirsch/Pyscript-Philips-Airfryer/README.md

 > :warning: **DISCLAIMER: Use at your own risk only!
 This code is unofficial (not affiliated with Philips), _probably poorly programmed_ and work in progress.
 It could damage your device or property.
 It could cause errors in the Airfryer, bypass its safety features and, for example, cause a fire.
 I'm not responsible for any damage if you use this code anyway.** :warning:

 ## Content
-- airfryer.py => Move to /config/pyscript/ (Pyscript needs to bee installed)
+- airfryer.py => Move to /config/pyscript/ and adjust the settings in lines 2-7 (Pyscript needs to bee installed)
 - frontend_card.txt => Create a new "manual card" and copy&paste the content of the txt-file (button-card needs to be installed)

 ## Some information: